shenlab-sinai/ngsplot/README.md

 The 3.0+ genome files work with ngs.plot v2.41+; The 1-2 series of genome files work with ngs.plot v2.08 and below.

 # RECENT CHANGES
-Recent changes, bug fixes and feature additions will be announced through this Google discussion group: [ngs.plot discussion forum](https://groups.google.com/forum/?fromgroups#!forum/ngsplot-discuss)
+Recent changes, bug fixes and feature additions will be announced through this Google discussion group: [ngs.plot discussion forum](https://groups.google.com/forum/?fromgroups#!forum/ngsplot-discuss).
 If you are interested, please sign up to receive updates through E-mails.

-# INSTALLATION
+# LOCAL INSTALLATION
 You need R version >= 2.15.0 and Python 2.7 to be able to use ngs.plot.
 Please also update related R and Bioconductor packages to the corresponding version.

 1. Download the ngs.plot package to a desired folder, such as ~/software, and extract it: